justincoh/tessel/readme.md

 ##Tessel Door Monitor

-I bought a [tessel] to play around with, and am using the accelerometer module to make a monitor for my apartment door.
+I bought a [tessel] to play around with, and am using the accelerometer module to spy on my sister's dog walkers for her; she doesn't think Charlie gets out enough.

+---
 Tessel = node for hardware.

----
-This is the full code for the hello world/light blinking project:
+This is the full code for charlieTessel/blinky.js:

 ```
 var tessel = require('tessel');